Dellichthys trnskii

-Snout broad and short. upper and lower jaws equal in length.
-Snout tip and lower jaw pale pink.
+Snout is broad and short.
+Upper and lower jaws are equal in length.
+Snout tip and lower jaw are pale pink.
 Dorsal and lateral surface of head are light yellow to green.
-Body pale orange to yellow.
-Median fins transparent.
-Head large, slightly dorsoventrally compressed.
-Body width tapering gradually posteriorly.
-Anterior nostril a small tubular opening, whereas posterior nostril tubular.
-Mouth terminal and small.
-Pharyngeal jaws comprising patch of 16–18 small conical teeth.
-10–12 gill rakers present.
-Nine rays in dorsal fin.
-Seven rays in anal fin.
-All fin rays unbranched and segmented.
-Caudal fin rounded.
-Adhesive disc large.
+Body is pale orange to yellow.
+Median fins are transparent.
+Head is large, slightly dorsoventrally compressed.
+Body width tapers gradually posteriorly.
+Anterior nostril is a small tubular opening, whereas posterior nostril is tubular.
+Mouth is terminal and small.
+Pharyngeal jaws comprise a patch of 16–18 small conical teeth.
+10–12 gill rakers are present.
+Nine rays are in dorsal fin.
+Seven rays are in anal fin.
+All fin rays are unbranched and segmented.
+Caudal fin is rounded.
+Adhesive disc is large.

 Etymology

 This species is named in honour of Tom Trnski, the Head of Natural Sciences at the Auckland War Memorial Museum.